FloranDev2/ItB-TerranMechs/README.md

 ## Versions

 ### v2.1.1
-- Cruco Mech Siege Mode no longer make it stable (in short, in allows to allies to push him, allowing new strategies and most importantly, move it out from being in water or smoke)
+- Crucio Mech Siege Mode no longer make it stable (in short, in allows to allies to push him, allowing new strategies and most importantly, move it out from being in water or smoke)
 - Fixed mission data issue with second part of the last mission
+- Fixed Heaven's Devil achievement trigger
+- Added a note that explains that you cannot change mode after moving for all weapons and modes' buttons.

 ### v2.1.0
 - Viking: a lot of polish for its weapon's visual (fixed sound, multiple artillery projectiles for torpedoes, no longer using push effects when the weapon isn't actually pushing, etc.)